Looking at life & the world

 And quiet pilgrimage.

--- first published, Sept 23, 1980, in the New Nation, Singapore's afternoon tabloid (now defunct).
-China's paramount leader Deng Xiaoping (or Teng Hsiaoping) was then very much alive and kicking, and, with Mao inside a glass cage and the extremists inside a jail cell, raring to launch his economic reforms.
+The above was first published on Sept 23, 1980, in the New Nation, an afternoon yellow rag now defunct.
+I used to write a personal column in the paper, under the pen name, Hsiaoshuang, rambling about culture, China and current affairs.
+China’s paramount leader Deng Xiaoping (Teng Hsiaoping) was then alive and kicking, and with Mao inside a glass cage and the extremists inside a jail cell, raring to launch his economic reforms.